martinraynov/gauth/README.md

 *Eg,* with `GOPATH=$HOME/go`, it will create a binary `$HOME/go/bin/gauth`.

+Use `gauth init` to generate the config folder structure and the gauth.csv file with the correct rights.

 Usage
 -----

 - In web interfaces, pretend you can't read QR codes, get a secret like `hret 3ij7 kaj4 2jzg` instead.
-- Store one secret per line in `~/.config/gauth.csv`, in the format `name:secret`.
+- Store one secret per line in `~/.gauth/gauth.csv`, in the format `name:secret`.
 For example:

         AWS:   ABCDEFGHIJKLMNOPQRSTUVWXYZ234567ABCDEFGHIJKLMNOPQRSTUVWXYZ234567
         Airbnb:abcd efgh ijkl mnop